Aerial Rapid Response Team

 Upon taking office my administration will make the case to fund a new task force, Aerial Rapid Response Team (ARRT).

-We need to construct new fire-towers strategically located at vulnerable points in Oregon’s forests as recommended by Fire Captains and the Forest Management Committee.
-Each fire tower will be equipped to send immediate notifications of new fires.
-Aerial water-dropping craft need to be fully loaded and ready to go.
+We need to construct more fire-towers strategically located at vulnerable points in Oregon’s forests as recommended by fire captains and the Forest Management Committee.
 We will invest in new environmentally friendly fire-suppressing technology and new types of firefighting aircraft and larger water-dropping planes which will save the state millions in the long run.

 None of us will ever forget the feeling of being trapped in our homes during the fires and smoke of 2020.
 Many had their lives irrevocably changed by the fires.
 Where ever possible, I want to stop that kind of tragedy from taking place.